Therapis Logo

 Cupping Therapy

-A technique that uses negative pressure to decompress muscles and increase blood flow to the targeted area.
+A technique that uses negative pressure to relax muscles and increase blood flow to the targeted area.
+Cupping therapy is mainly used to relieve muscle pain, such as in the neck and lower back, to manage sports injuries, reduce muscle tension, and aid recovery after intense exercise.

 Blood Flow Restriction (BFR)